 In today’s volatile economic environment, people are being more cautious when it comes to loans and borrowing money.
-When it comes to financing your business, it is necessary that you know what kind of loans are out there, and how either could affect your business and even your personal life.
-This article will focus on the two types of loans you may be considering: Business (commercial) and Personal (consumer) loans.
+When it comes to financing your business, it is necessary that you know what kind of loans are out there, and how the different types of loans available could affect your business and even your personal income.
+The purpose of this article will be to compare a business loan vs personal loan.

 - The company must avoid gross negligence.